gaycats/Kami/index.md

 - Favorite creations: Hells Gate
 - Most impressive achievement: Slaughterhouse in 3 runs

-Im a Pansexual and Genderfluid furry, usually very active on discord (Kamila!~#0212)
+Im a Pansexual and Genderfluid furry, usually very active on discord (kamila0.)

 #### Geometry Dash Info:

 Currently working on 4 main projects
+- Shijikei
+- Yours Truly
 - Hells Gate
-- Clock Machine
 - Ego Death
-- BXTTERFLIES

 Currently not open to join collabs

-2757 stars and 127 demons as of May 19 2023
+2819 stars and 129 demons as of June 26th 2023